kylezwhite/slector/README.txt

  Instructions:

-  Create a new folder, in the same directory as slector.sh named 'scripts'

   Slector must reside in the same directory as the 'scripts' directory.

   Put your scripts in the scripts folder, execute the slector.sh script.

   Enter your selection (1,2,3,Q, etc..)

-  Watch as your little scipt goes!
+  Watch as your little scripts go!